Noname057(16): Ukrainian sites

-Starting from March 2022, the NoName057(16) group has carried out a number of cyber attacks on Ukrainian media websites and Ukrainian media portals.
-For example, the portal "Detector Media", the website "Odessa Online", the news agency "Konkurent".
+Starting from March 2022, the NoName057(16) group has carried out a number of cyberattacks on Ukrainian media websites and Ukrainian media portals.
+For example, such as: the portal "Detector Media", the site "Odesa Online", the information agency "Competitor".

 Baltic sites

 Latvia

 The DDOS attack claimed by the NoName057(16) group disrupted the online train ticket sales system on the website and in the mobile application of the Latvian company Passenger Train (Pasažieru vilciens).
 The company representatives stated in their Twitter account they had to stop selling tickets on the site and in the application because of the incident.